 The Birdsall-Dreiss Distinguished Lecturer tour is sponsored by the GSA Hydrogeology Division.
 GSA will pay travel expenses, and the host institution will provide local accommodation and meals and, if needed, some local travel expenses.
 Cliff needs to organize several lectures in each region to make effective use of the travel funds, so lecture requests received by 15 December 2014 will be given priority when Cliff organizes his tour schedule.

-He is offering two talks:
+He is offering three talks:

 Background of the Birdsall-Dreiss Lectureship

 The Birdsall Lectureship began in 1978, as part of a bequest left to the Geological Society of America – Hydrogeology Division in memory of John Manning Birdsall.
 Mr. Birdsall was a prominent geologist, retired from the Water Resources Division of the U.S. Geological Survey.
 He was a scientist, a dedicated public servant and a gentleman.
 The bequest was used to provide travel funds for outstanding scientists working in the field of hydrogeology to visit other institutions and give talks on their research.
 The first lecturer, Dr. Jacob Bear from the Israeli Institute of Technology, visited only the University of Wisconsin – Madison, which hosted one of the premier hydrogeology programs of that era.
 The subsequent list of Birdsall-Dreiss lecturers includes many outstanding scientists from academia and government.
 The number of institutions visited by each lecturer grew rapidly, with recent lecturers typically giving 40 to 50 talks, mainly in the U.S. and Canada, but also in Europe, Asia and Australia.